Rtutorials/Rtutorials/README.md

 To whom it may concern,

 I am a young professional who specializes in the intersection of data science and geography.
-I have been developing skills in experiences in R, Python, ArcGIS, and statistical modeling, and this page will be used to house projects both exploratory and educational.
-My projects for consulting, government, and hi-tech are not public due to confidentiality reasons.
+I have been developing skills in experiences in R, Python, SQL, ArcGIS, and statistical modeling, and this page will be used to house projects both exploratory and educational.
+My projects for consulting, government, and hi-tech are not public for confidentiality reasons.

 ### "Snowdown Showdown"